Find out more about Social Collaboration Software

 Deployment Read More

-A summary of what kinds of product deployement are provided by each B2B vendor in the Social Collaboration Software category.
-While almost all modern SaaS services are cloud-based there are solutions might offer an on-site deployment model too.
+A summary of what kinds of software deployement are supported by every B2B vendor in the Social Collaboration Software category.
+Although almost all modern SaaS services are cloud-hosted there are solutions might offer an on-site deployment model as well.